davidglassborow/azure-docs/articles/azure-functions/durable/durable-functions-external-events.md

 Orchestrator functions have the ability to wait and listen for external events.
 This feature of [Durable Functions](durable-functions-overview.md) is often useful for handling human interaction or other external triggers.

-Note: Orchestrator functions support asnychronous request-response patterns, but are not suitable for synchronous request-response patterns.
+Note: Orchestrator functions support asynchronous request-response patterns, but are not suitable for synchronous request-response patterns.

 ## Wait for events